Andreansx/Networking-lab/projects/13-school-network/readme.md

 At the same time, wireless network went completely down since the Access Points were powered by PoE.

 I won't go into the details of problems that I had with getting into a agreement with the school and I will just document what I can stricttly about the network here.

+I want to also state here that problems with the school network began already some time ago and the lost wireless access was not the main cause.
+It is just another issue.

 The networking equipment was founded by the European Union and I do not know if I can post photos of it here, so I will check with the IT teacher if I can do that.
 He basically knew that I am a networking enthusiast so he asked my friend to ask me if I can fix their WiFi.